frozsgy/ceng453-project/server/README.md

 # API Documentation

+## Swagger

 The API Documentation through Swagger can be accessed while the application is running at the following URL: [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).

+## JavaDoc

+The JavaDoc files are available under the [docs/javadocs](docs/javadocs) folder.

+## Postman

 Also the documentation generated using Postman is also available at [https://documenter.getpostman.com/view/12050224/TzRLkVr2](https://documenter.getpostman.com/view/12050224/TzRLkVr2).

 # Tests